galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_tutorial/tutorial.md

 ## Align pronunciations with audio

 Now we're ready to align the pronunciations with the audio.
-Since we only have one spekaer and no spekaer ID, we leave the number of spekaer characters at 0.
-If you have a spekaer ID at the start of your file name, then select the number of characters corresponding to the speaker ID.
+Since we only have one speaker and no speaker ID, we leave the number of speaker characters at 0.
+If you have a speaker ID at the start of your file name, then select the number of characters corresponding to the speaker ID.

 > <hands-on-title> Align Audio and Pronounciation </hands-on-title>
 >